axibase/atsd-use-cases/tutorials/forecasting-basic-workflow/README.md

 2019-03-19,37533760
 ```

-Go back to the CSV Wizard summary page and click on **curl: Token Authentication** to issue an API token.
+Go back to the CSV Wizard summary page and click **`curl`: Token Authentication** to issue an API token.
 The token authentication grants the external program a permission to perform a specific action - in this case to submit a CSV file to the specific CSV parser identified by name `ddg-parser`.

 ![](./images/token-1.png)